serilog-mssql/serilog-sinks-mssqlserver/README.md

 ## External Configuration Syntax

-The _Serilog.Settings.AppSettings_ package supports XML-based configuration (either `app.config` or `web.config`), and the _Serilog.Settings.Configuration_ package supports the many _Microsoft.Extensions.Configuration_ sources.
+Projects targeting the .NET Framework automatically have support for XML-based configuration (either `app.config` or `web.config`) of `ColumnOptions` settings, and the _Serilog.Settings.AppSettings_ package adds XML-based configuration of sink arguments.

+Projects targeting .NET Standard can apply configuration-driven sink setup and `ColumnOptions` settings using the _Serilog.Settings.Configuration_ (SSC) package.
+It supports any of the configuration sources supported by the underlying _Microsoft.Extensions.Configuration_ (MEC) packages.
 JSON is the most common, but other sources include environment variables, command lines, Azure Key Vault, XML, and more.

-### JSON syntax

 All properties of the `ColumnOptions` class are configurable except the `Properties.PropertyFilter` predicate expression.
 In most cases configuration keynames match the class property names, but there are some exceptions.
 For example, because `PrimaryKey` is a `SqlColumn` object reference when configured through code, external configuration uses a `primaryKeyColumnName` setting to identify the primary key by name.

+All `ColumnOptions` elements and lists are optional.
+Some settings or properties shown are mutually exclusive and are listed for documentation purposes -- these do not necessarily reflect real-world configurations that can be copy-pasted as-is.

+Custom columns and the stand-alone Standard Column entires all support the same general column properties (`ColumnName`, `DataType`, etc) listed in thec [SqlColumn Objects](#sqlcolumn-objects) topic.
+The samples omit many of these properties for brevity.

+If you combine external configuration with configuration through code, external configuration changes will be applied in addition to any `ColumnOptions` object you provide through code.

+### JSON: .NET Standard configuration

 Keys and values are not case-sensitive.
+This is an example of configuring the sink arguments.

 ```json
 {